 For all of the money that you have invested in your 401(k) plan, do you know how well your plan is actually performing?
 Let’s take a look at the current average returns.

-Average 401k Plan Returns
+Median and Average 401(k) Plan Returns

 With so many American invested in a 401(k) plan, we would hope that the average returns of a 401(k) plan were higher than the market average.